Knuckle boom training in Alberta and Saskatchewan

-Light Duty Crane Safety provides knuckle boom training in Alberta and Saskatchewan for companies operating articulating cranes, picker trucks, service trucks, and mechanics trucks.
-Training is delivered onsite using the employer’s equipment and operating environment.
+Light Duty Crane Safety provides on-site knuckle boom and picker truck training in Alberta and Saskatchewan for employers using articulating cranes, picker trucks, service trucks, mechanics trucks, and commercial fleet vehicles.

 • Knuckle boom crane operators